shahincsejnu/kubernetes-stuffs/README.md

 - now you can enter any specific container by doing exec and see the things.
 - `kubectl describe pods <pod_name>` for seeing the specific pod information
 - `watch -n 1 kubectl get pods` to see the pods with updating every other second
+- `kubectl get pod <pod_name> -o yaml` to see the details of pod configuration yaml format

 ### Deleting an application/deployment with kubectl